th3error/JFleet/README.md

 - #### api/book-trip

-returns status of your booking taking input the seat and trip
+books a trip seat taking input the seat and trip

 #### Database dump available for testing: databasedump.sql